Dispersal density estimation across scales: Introduction

 We start with two random points $X, Y \in \R^d$, where $X \in \mathcal O$ for some domain $\mathcal O \subset \R^d$ represents the trait of a parent in a spatially structured population, and $Y \in \R^d$ is the location of (one of) its children.
 We are interested in recovering the dispersal distribution of $Y-X$.
 This means that $Y-X$ has a density function

 with a physical (dispersal) scale parameter $\sigma >0$ which determines the order of $\E[|Y-X|^2]^{1/2}$, where $|\cdot|$ denotes the Euclidean distance.
 The parameter of interest is the density function $f$.
-If we observe an $n$-sample $(X_i,Y_i)_{1 \leq i \leq n}$, the $Y_i-X_i$ have common distribution $f_\sigma$, and we are in a classical density estimation framework; the scale $\sigma$ is irrelevant.
-Assume now that we are rather given two point clouds $\mathcal X$ and $\mathcal Y$ in $\R^d$, with
+If we observe an $n$-sample $(X_i,Y_i)_{1 \le i \le n}$, the $Y_i-X_i$ have common distribution $f_\sigma$, and we are in a classical density estimation framework; the scale $\sigma$ is irrelevant.
+Assume now that we are rather given two point clouds $\mathcal X$ and $\mathcal Y$ in $\R^d$ with

 {\it i.e.} we do not know the match between a parent and its offspring, hence we do not observe the variables $Y_i-X_i$ anymore.
-This is the topic of the paper.\\
+Inferring $f$ in such a setting is the topic of the paper.\\

 The scale parameter $\sigma$ now becomes crucial.
-Heuristically, if $\sigma \ll n^{-1/d}$, {\it i.e.} the dispersal scale is small with respect to the typical distance between the locations of the parents population $\mathcal X$, then we may guess the parents-offspring match by a nearest distance procedure, {\it i.e.} take $X_{(j)}$ solution to
+Heuristically, if $\sigma \ll n^{-1/d}$, {\it i.e.} the dispersal scale is small with respect to the typical distance between the locations of the parents population $\mathcal X$, then we may guess the parents-offspring match by a nearest distance procedure, {\it i.e.} take $X_{(j)}$ as the solution to

 and proceed as if the $Y_{j}-X_{(j)}$ were an $n$-sample with distribution $f_\sigma$, up to controlling the mismatch error.
-(We develop this approach for $d=1$ in Section \ref{sec:naive}.)
 However, if $\sigma \gg n^{-1/d}$, the mismatch error explodes and alternative methods need to be found.
-For instance, in dimension $d=1$, for a child trait $Y_j$ with parent trait $X_{i_j}$, writing $Y_j = X_{i_j}+\sigma D_{j}$, we see that $D_{j}$ has density $f$, therefore, if the parent distribution $p$ is known, then the $Y_j$ have common distribution $p \ast f_\sigma$, where $\ast$ denotes convolution.
+For instance, for a child trait $Y_j$ with parent trait $X_{i_j}$, writing $Y_j = X_{i_j}+\sigma D_{j}$, we see that $D_{j}$ has density $f$, therefore, if the parent distribution $p$ is known, then the $Y_j$ have common distribution $p \ast f_\sigma$, where $\ast$ denotes convolution.
 We may then implement a deconvolution approach to recover $f$ and ignore the potential information given by the point cloud of the parent traits $\mathcal X$.
 This has some price, namely the ill-posedness of an inverse problem, and has to be assessed with some care.
-(We develop this approach for $d=1$ in Section \ref{sec:naive}.) \\
+Our objective is to formalise this model and these approaches in order to encompass potential applications as described in Section \ref{sec: applications} below.
+In particular, we need not impose that $\mathcal X$ and $\mathcal Y$ have the same size, allowing for a random number of parents and children.
+To provide a complete and transparent picture, we will greatly simplify the technicalities of our approach by restricting ourselves to the one-dimensional case $d=1$, with $\mathcal O = [0,1]$.
+Extensions to more general domains $\mathcal O$ for the state space of the parents as well as in higher dimension $d >1$ are available and discussed in Section \ref{sec: discussion}.